Fixing Tests

 Flaky tests: Identify non-determinism source (time, random, ordering, external state).
 Mock or control it.
 Use deterministic waits, not sleep-and-hope.

-Implementation-coupled tests: Identify BEHAVIOR test should verify.
-Rewrite to test through public interface.
-Remove internal mocking.
+Implementation-coupled tests: Identify the BEHAVIOR the test should verify.
+Rewrite to test through the public interface.
+Remove mocks of the unit under test's own internals; do not remove mocks of external services.

 Missing tests entirely: Read production code.
 Identify key behaviors.
-Write tests following codebase patterns.
+Write tests following existing test file patterns in the codebase.
 Ensure tests would catch real failures.

 - Creating elaborate test infrastructure for simple fixes